TES3MP-TeamFOSS/Ashfall/web/BabelFish/README.md

 * from (optional)
 * text (needed)

-To is optional if it is not set it will default to English.
+`to` is optional if it is not set it will default to english.

-From is optional if not set it will autodetect language.
+`from` is optional if not set it will autodetect language.

-Text is the text you want to translate.
+`ext` is the text you want to translate.

-If you have the nodeJS server running a normally query would look like this:
+If you have the nodeJS server running a normally a query would look like this:
 ```
 http://localhost:8000/?to=en&from=nl&text=Het%20werkt!
 ```

-Which will give a plain text response of:
+Which will give the plain text response of: It works!
-It works!

 ## How to set it up